How do I connect to my WordPress site with SSH/SFTP?

 /data/home/.
 Please note that the

-/data folder and its subfolders are the only place, where the customer can store his/her data.
-It is also the only location, which Seravo ensures storage and backup for.
+/data folder and its subfolders are the only place where the customer can store data.
+It is also the only location in Seravo's service that is backed up routinely.
 System files in other directories are destroyed in connection with updates due to data security reasons.

-In our service, WordPress’s folder structure applies the Bedrock project’s folder structure, which facilitates, e.g. using the Composer tool.
-More information can be found in the developer documentation at seravo.com/docs.
+In Seravo's service, WordPress’s folder structure follows the Bedrock project’s folder structure, which allows e.g. the use of the Composer tool.
+Read more about the folder structure on our developer documentation at seravo.com/docs.

-SSH connection allows you to login to the server via command line interface where you can edit your files and utilize the tools provided by Seravo, such as WP-CLI, Composer and Git.
+SSH connection allows you to login to the server via command line interface.
+Here you can edit your files and utilize the tools provided by Seravo, such as WP-CLI, Composer and Git.

-For more information about SSH-connection, visit documentation for developers.
+For more information about SSH-connection, visit Seravo's documentation for developers.

 Linux and MacOS

-You can login to your site from your computer's terminal with the command
+You can login to your site from your computer's terminal with the following command:

 $ ssh -p 12345 email@example.com